Learning Content Management Systems Guide: LCMS vs. LMS

 - You create your digital learning in-house

-- You don’t want to pay for two separate tools to create and deliver your elearning
+- You don’t want to pay for two separate tools to create and deliver your online learning

 - You want efficient workflows to decrease the amount of time spent authoring elearning